Lezaleas/Reviews-Churn/METHODOLOGY.md

 | Unspecified       |           3.23% | 32,438 |         3.04% |          3.42% |                   0.02 |
 | Product Quality   |           3.98% |  6,132 |         3.49% |          4.47% |                  <0.01 |
 | Unsatisfied       |           2.54% | 34,406 |         2.38% |          2.71% |                  <0.01 |

+Most categories display statistically significant differences in repurchase rate compared to the 2.99% baseline.
+The main exception is the "Good Delivery" category, which has a large sample size of 4,695 but a high p-value of 0.94.
+This indicates that its 2.98% repurchase rate is effectively indistinguishable from the 2.99% baseline, likely because the true repurchase rate for this category is genuinely very close to the baseline.
+A similar analysis with similar results was made for the negative message categories.

+ Potential Biases
+- **Review reporting bias:** Customers are more likely to report issues that are easy to identify or describe, or that have a strong emotional impact.
+This may cause some issues to be overrepresented or underrepresented relative to their actual frequency or impact.
+- **Review-selection bias:** The customers who choose to leave reviews may differ systematically from those who do not.
+As a result, the analyzed reviews may not fully represent the experiences or behavior of the entire customer population.
+- **Correlation vs. causation:** The review itself is not necessarily causing the lower repurchase rate.
+Rather, the review category serves as an observable indicator of an underlying customer experience.
+Therefore, the analysis demonstrates correlation between reported issues and repurchase behavior, rather than causality.
+- **LLM classification bias:** The review categorization process introduced potential classification errors.
+In particular, due to computational resource limitations, each review was assigned only one category, even when a review could reasonably describe multiple issues.
+This may cause some categories to be overrepresented at the expense of others.
+- **Dataset timing:** The Olist database represents a relatively early period in the company's lifetime, when brand recognition was likely lower and customers had had less time to establish purchasing habits.
+Repurchase rates may therefore be lower than what would be expected from a more established marketplace, limiting the generalizability of the findings to later stages of the company's growth.